shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 * Save `common.css`

 * Open a private browsing session.
-Log in, and you will see a beautiful red header!.
+Log in, and you will see a beautiful red header!
 Private browsing is convenient for testing, otherwise, you'd have to clear your recent browser history constantly after every change.

 !!!
 Note:
-    The URL `https://<host-name>/cred-manager/custom` maps to the directory where you have placed the `images` and `styles` folder.
+    The URL `https://<host-name>/casa/custom` maps to the directory where you have placed the `images` and `styles` folder.

 ## Applying your Customizations